This post may contain affiliate links. Please see our disclosure policy.

 - 1 teaspoon dried oregano

-- Pinch of crushed red pepper flakes
+- Pinch crushed red pepper flakes

 - 2 tablespoons capers, drained

-- 1/4 cup fresh parsley, chopped
+- 1/4 cup chopped fresh parsley

 Instructions

-- If necessary, cut the fish into equal-sized portions.
+- If necessary, cut the fish fillets into equal-sized portions.
 Season lightly with salt and pepper and set aside.

 - Heat the olive oil in a large sauté pan over medium heat.
 Add the onion and sauté until softened, 5 to 6 minutes.
+Add the garlic and cook until fragrant, 1 minute longer.

-- Stir in the white wine, cook for 2 minutes, then add the tomatoes, oregano and crushed red pepper flakes.
+- Add the anchovies, break them up with a wooden spoon, and continue cooking until they've “melted” into the onions and garlic.
+Stir in the white wine, cook for 2 minutes, then add the tomatoes, oregano and crushed red pepper flakes.

 - Bring the sauce to a slow simmer and cook for 8 to 10 minutes, stirring occasionally.

-- Thinner fillets like tilapia and barramundi will take 6 to 8 minutes, thicker fillets like cod or haddock will take a few minutes longer.
+- Nestle the fish fillets into the sauce and spoon a little over each fillet.
+Cover the pan and continue cooking until the fish flakes easily.
+Thinner fillets like tilapia and barramundi will take 6 to 8 minutes, thicker fillets like cod or haddock will take a few minutes longer.

 - To serve, spoon a portion of the sauce into shallow serving bowls, top with a portion of fish and garnish with the remaining parsley.